 Serologic testing for syphilis and HIV and cultures for herpes should be done to exclude other causes of genital ulcers.
 However, interpretation of test results is complicated by the fact that genital ulcers due to other conditions may be coinfected with H. ducreyi.

-Treatment should be started promptly, without waiting for test results.
+Treatment of chancroid should be started promptly, without waiting for test results.
 One of the following is recommended:

 Patients treated for other causes of genital ulcers should be given antibiotics that also treat chancroid if chancroid is suspected and laboratory testing is impractical.
 Treatment of patients with HIV coinfection, particularly with single-dose regimens, may be ineffective.
 In these patients, ulcers may require up to 2 wk to heal, and lymphadenopathy may resolve more slowly.